Adult Glioma: Grading and Treatment

 • Grade IV are abnormal cells that multiply quickly.
 They look abnormal under a microscope, form new blood vessels to keep growing, and there are areas of dead (necrotic) tissue in the middle of the tumor.

 Gliomas are also classified.
-The grade and classification help figure out the best plan of care.
+The grade and classification help figure out the best plan of care for you.
 The World Health Organization (WHO) classifies adult gliomas by looking at:

 • The type of cell the tumor starts in (tumor type): Gliomas are tumors that start in glial cells.
 There are many types of glial cells.
-The different types of gliomas are based on the type of glial cell they started in:
+The type of glioma is based on the type of glial cell it started in:

 • Astrocytoma (including glioblastomas): These are tumors that start in glial cells called astrocytes.
 These tumors are often hard to remove with surgery.
 They may spread into the cerebrospinal fluid (CSF), but they don’t often spread outside of the brain or spinal cord.
 They can be low or high grade.